The ONLY Chicken Wings Recipe You’ll Need!

 Ingredients

-- 2 lbs. wing portions wingettes, drumettes, or a combo
+- 2 pounds wing portions wingettes, drumettes, or a combo

-- 2 Tbsp. cornstarch tapioca or arrowroot starch
+- 2 tablespoons cornstarch tapioca or arrowroot starch

-- ⅓ cup Parmesan cheese plus more for serving
+- ⅓ cup grated Parmesan cheese grated, plus more for serving

 - Fresh parsley finely chopped